isabella232/c9.ide.run.debug.ikpdb/README.rst

 Go to `Cloud9 <https://c9.io/>`_, create an account there then:

-1. Create a Workspace using the Python template
+1. Create an Environment using the Python template
 2. Create a new file with a few statements and save it as "debug_me.py".

 You can copy / paste this snippet.